Mama Earth Doesn’t Grow Apple Pie, But She Does Grow Apples + Plant Based Mashed Potatoes & Celery Root (Celeriac)

 You can’t grow olive oil on vines, but you can grow olives.

-However, there are certain plant foods that are minimally processed that still have health benefits and are fine to add in when eating a plant based diet.
+However, there are certain plant foods that are minimally processed and still have health benefits and are fine to add in when eating a whole food plant based diet.

 And this sometimes trips people up.

 Take nut milk for example.
 You add nuts and water to your blender, you blend the hell out of them and then strain it to get milk.
 Yes, the nuts have been altered from their original form, but nut milk isn’t unhealthy by any stretch of the imagination (unless of course a whole bunch of gunk is added to it, like sugar and additives).

 Same goes for tempeh, tofu, sprouted bread, sprouted tortillas and whole grain pasta.

 - Are whole nuts more nutrient dense than nut milk?
 Yes.

 - Do whole soy beans pack a bigger nutrient punch than tofu?
 Yes.